-With regard to representations received measure would be in place to contain the site and prevent increased run off leaving the site thereby preventing the risk of contamination to ground and surface water and the nearest watercourses.
+With regard to representations received measures would be in place to contain the site and prevent increased run off leaving the site thereby preventing the risk of contamination to ground and surface water and the nearest watercourses.
 The site falls with a Flood Zone 1 which is defined as having a low probability of flooding in the National Planning Practice Guidance.
 The EA is satisfied that the development would not be at risk of flooding or increased flood risk off-site.
-There would therefore be no risk of flooding to Carr Bridge Residential Park and Moss House Lane properties.
 UU has confirmed that the proposal would have no impact on potable water supply or the supply of water to residential properties and for which upgrades to the current system are currently being put in place.
 Flow back water will be reused to minimise the use of potable water.
 The aquifer is saline and not used for potable water.
 The reasons for objecting to the proposal on the potential impacts on water supplies and surface water runoff or drainage and the consequent impact on flood risk cannot be supported.